AnaRomanovaWork/JavaScript_Algorithms_and_Data_Structures/README.md

 This project focuses on working with dates in JavaScript.

 **What I learned:**
--How to create and manipulate Date objects
+- How to create and manipulate Date objects
--How to extract and set specific parts of a date
+- How to extract and set specific parts of a date
--How to calculate time differences
+- How to calculate time differences
--The difference between input and change events
+- The difference between input and change events
--How to use switch statements for multiple conditions -How to split strings into arrays and reverse arrays or strings
+- How to use switch statements for multiple conditions
+- How to split strings into arrays and reverse arrays or strings

 ## [Rock, Paper, Scissors Game project](https://github.com/AnaRomanovaWork/JavaScript_Algorithms_and_Data_Structures/tree/master/rock_paper_scissors_game)